opendp/opendp/docs/source/api/user-guide/limitations.rst

 API Stability
 -------------

-OpenDP follows `semantic versioning <https://semver.org>`_: until we release version 1.0.0, OpenDP APIs are subject to change.
+OpenDP follows `semantic versioning <https://semver.org>`_, and until we release version 1.0.0, OpenDP APIs are subject to change.
 Release notes will include migration instructions, when we do make backwards-incompatible changes.
 As the API continues to evolve, we appreciate your feedback about what does and doesn't work.